Want to hike Potato Chip Rock? Here’s everything you need to know.

-Length: 6.6 miles round trip
+Length: 7.4 miles round trip

-Time: 3-4 hours
+Time: 2-4 hours

-This hike has been on our list ever since we heard about it.
+This hike has been highly recommended by many people and has been on our bucket list ever since we heard about it.
 We’ve seen plenty of photos of people on Potato Chip Rock bragging about how they conquered their fear of heights, which so happens to be something I’m working on.